beesness/game/README.md

 #### Privatise

-If you have a *queen*, you can keep one flower per month and still get paid for it.
-From the next month, this **privatised** flower will generate more honey for you at its current market value.
+If you have a *queen*, you can **keep one flower per month and still get paid for it**.
+From the next month, this privatised flower will generate more honey for you at its current market value.

 Privatised flowers don't count when working out the flowers' price at the end of a round.